Battle of An Lộc: Battle

 On 12 May the PAVN launched new attacks in an effort to take the city, but again failed.
 The PAVN launched one more attack on 19 May in honor of Ho Chi Minh's birthday.
-The defenders were not surprised, and the attack was broken up by U.S. air support and an ambush by the ARVN paratroopers.
+The defenders were not surprised, and the attack was broken up by US air support and an ambush by the ARVN paratroopers.

 On 13 May with intensive air support the 31st Regiment finally overran the PAVN positions and extended ARVN control to 8 km north of Chơn Thành.
 The 32nd Regiment then deployed into the Tàu Ô area a further 5 km north, where they ran into the 209th Regiment's well-prepared blocking positions, which stopped the division's advance for 38 days despite extensive artillery and air support, including B-52 strikes.
 This stalemate would continue until the PAVN withdrew from An Lộc.
 On 15 May a task force of the 15th Regiment, 9th Division, which was redeployed from the Mekong Delta, and the 9th Armored Cavalry Squadron, 21st Division moved north, east of QL-13 bypassing the Tàu Ô roadblock to establish a fire support base at Tan Khai 10 km south of An Lộc.
 On 20 May the PAVN 141st Regiment attacked the base at Tan Khai and continued attacking unsuccessfully for three days against a determined defense before withdrawing.

 On 13/14 June, a regiment of the 18th Division was landed in An Lộc to reinforce the exhausted 5th Division.
 On 17 June, the 48th Regiment of the 18th Division reoccupied Hill 169, allowing them to guide air and artillery strikes on PAVN forces.
 By 18 June 1972, the III Corps commander declared the siege was over and released the 1st Airborne Brigade to its parent unit.
-Despite this declaration, An Lộc remained under PAVN artillery fire, on 9 July Third [Military] Regional Assistance Command (TRAC) deputy commander Brigadier general Richard J. Tallman and his aides had just landed at An Lộc when they were hit by PAVN artillery fire, three of the group were killed instantly, while Tallman and two others were wounded.
+Despite this declaration, An Lộc remained under PAVN artillery fire, on 9 July Third [Military] Regional Assistance Command (TRAC) deputy commander Brig.
+Gen. Richard J. Tallman and his aides had just landed at An Lộc when they were hit by PAVN artillery fire, three of the group were killed instantly, while Tallman and two others were wounded.
 The wounded men were evacuated to the 3rd Field Hospital in Saigon where Tallman died of his wounds.
-He was the last U.S. Army general to die in South Vietnam.
+He was the last US Army general to die in South Vietnam.

 The victory, however, was not complete.
 QL-13 still was not open.
 On 11 July the entire 18th Division arrived at An Lộc to replace the 5th Division.
 In mid-July the 21st Division was replaced by the 25th Division and it completed the destruction of the remaining PAVN strongpoints at Tàu Ô by 20 July.